Overv/Open.GL/content/introduction.md

 Context creation will be explained for *SFML*, *GLFW* and *SDL*, so use whatever library suites you best.
 See the next chapter for the differences between the three if you're not sure which one to use.

-> You also have the option of creating the context yourself using Win32 or Xlib, but your code will not be portable anymore.
+> You also have the option of creating the context yourself using Win32, Xlib or Cocoa, but your code will not be portable anymore.
 That means you can not use the same code for all platforms.

 If you've got everything you need, let's [begin](/context).